Skip to main content

 Testing, Testing, 123

 Once deployed, an application lives on the ledger forever.
 Consequently, it's important to consider every edge case and rigorously test your code.
-There are number of tools and techniques you can use.
+There are a number of tools and techniques you can use.

 Unit and Integration Testing